RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart1.md

 #### Summary

-You learned a bit more about what Thorntail is, and how it can be used to create modern Java microservice-oriented applications.
+You learned a bit more about what Quarkus is, and how it can be used to create modern Java microservice-oriented applications.

 You created a new Inventory microservice representing functionality previously implmented in the monolithic